Flash-X/Flash-X-docs/docs/source/sfocu.rst

 Introduction
 ------------

-Drift is a debugging tool added to Flash-X to help catch programming mistakes that occur while refactoring code in a way that *should not* change numerical behavior.
+Drift is a debugging tool added to |flashx| to help catch programming mistakes that occur while refactoring code in a way that *should not* change numerical behavior.
 Historically, simulation checkpoints have been used to verify that results obtained after a code modification have